bbudha77/Power-Query-Editor-Project/README.md

 ## Data Transformation Steps
 ### 1. Checking and Clearing Blanks
 - Identified and removed blank cells in crucial columns.
-- Replaced null values with appropriate placeholders where necessary.

 ### 2. Checking and Removing Duplicates
 - Scanned the dataset for duplicate entries.
 - Removed exact duplicates to ensure data integrity.

 ### 3. Creating Unique ID with Name
-- Generated a unique ID for each student by combining their name and a numerical identifier.
+- Generated a unique ID for each student by combining their first name and first letter of second name together.
 - Ensured uniqueness to prevent data inconsistencies.

 ### 4. Separating Registration Date into New Columns
 - Extracted the registration date column.
-- Created a new column to categorize registrations into February and April terms based on the date.
+- Created a new column **Terms** to categorize registrations into February and April terms based on the date.

 ### 5. Creating a New Payment Status Column
 - Defined the payment status based on the amount paid: